BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Distance begets rationality.
-    Also, you can often best effect change from outside the storm.
+    Distance begets rationality, and you can often best effect change from outside the storm.
-    Finally, you'll materially support a good culture: your labor, your taxes.
+    You'll materially support a good culture: your labor, your taxes.
 </p>

 <p>
-    Here's the thing: you can't be in it without getting it on you.
+    Most importantly, this bears repeating: you can't be in it without getting it on you.
 </p>

 <p>